September 14, 2022

 • reproductive factors

-• individual’s lifestyle (including level of drinking)
+• lifestyle (including level of drinking)

 • medical history (previous experience of cancer, certain treatments, and medications)

-• environmental factors.12
+• environmental factors.9

-How to reduce breast cancer risk
+How to be breast aware

 If you’re under 50 and concerned about breast cancer, you can still get screened – just talk to your doctor.